thake/avro4k-kafka-serializer/Readme.md

 Version 0.11.x+ is compatible with Apache Kafka 2.6.x / Confluent 6.0.0 and avro4k < 1.0

-Version 0.13.x+ is comptaible with Apache Kafka 2.6.x / Confluent 6.0.0 and avro4k 1.0
+Version > 0.13 is compatible with Apache Kafka 2.6.x/3.x (Confluent 6.x/7.x) and avro4k 1.x

 ## Example configuration

+You can find an example configuration of a Kafka Consumer, Kafka Producer and Kafka Streams application in the [ConfluentIT](./src/integrationTest/kotlin/com/github/thake/kafka/avro4k/serializer/ConfluentIT.kt) integration test.

 ### Spring Cloud Stream with Kafka